 - your notice period

 - pay you for work you have done, even if the agency hasn’t been paid by the hiring company

-If a new job is offered to you, your agency must also give you the full written details of any new job within three days.
-This should include:
+If a new job is offered to you, your agency must also give you the full written details of the new job within three days.
+This must include: